nelsonmoy/updateappscript/README.md

 ## Configuration of file

-Just have to put this info on the script file.
+You just have to put this information in the script file.

 ```bat
 DIRPROJECT="Directory of your project"